 The people here are super friendly, as with everywhere on this list.
 I found myself naturally throwing a “buenas” (hi) out to people I met along the way, receiving the same greeting in return with cheer.

 Okay, so everyone knows of Chichen Itza, I’m sure?
 Well, how about the same concept, but in the middle of the jungle?
-Welcome to Palenque, or at least, the national park.
+Welcome to Palenque, or at least the national park.
 Palenque itself is a town you can kind of shrug off with very little worry that you’ve missed anything.
-It’s got some okay eateries, okay shops, and, well that’s kind of it.
+It’s got some okay eateries, okay shops, and, well, that’s kind of it.

 El Panchan (a short and cheap collectivo taxi away) is the area to stay for the more adventurous family travelers.
 Here there are numerous jungle cabanas on offer.
-I stayed in Kin Balam, with mixed number cabanas, most having their own showers and toilet included (yes, that’s actually a thing to look out for here), its own pool to escape the humidity and literally at the entrance of the national park, it’s luxury jungle immersion at its finest.
+I stayed in Kin Balam, with mixed number cabanas, most having their own showers and toilet included (yes, that’s actually a thing to look out for here), its own pool to escape the humidity and literally at the entrance of the national park, its luxury jungle immersion at its finest.

-Palenque is also far less expensive to visit than Chichen Itza, and the national park boasts a couple of jungle-looped treks, where the aim is to try and spot howler monkeys and numerous other creatures and critters while walking alongside rivers, waterfalls, and further hidden Mayan temples that scatter the area.
+Palenque is also far less expensive to visit than Chichen Itza, and the national park boasts a couple of jungle-looped treks, where the aim is to try to spot howler monkeys and numerous other creatures and critters while walking alongside rivers, waterfalls, and further hidden Mayan temples that scatter the area.